 We were returning exactly the same way, as we came on the top.
 We didn’t want to wander aimlessly between the shrubs and waste precious time.
 When we approached the forest covering the ridge connecting the Tower peak, I spot a couple of frontier hills, located in the western part of Polonyna Bukovska [Połonina Bukowska] (pic.
 68).
 There are visible Stinska and Rozsypaniec Stinski summits, not really prominent in the Kinchyk Bukovskyi [Kińczyk Bukowski] community, however very interesting in geomorphological and botanical point of view.

-We approached meadows above Lubnya village about 5pm GMT+3, so it was enough time to have some rest before another walking up to the border checkpoint.
+We approached the meadows above Lubnya village at about 5pm GMT+3, so it was enough time to have some rest before walking up to the border checkpoint.

 Meanwhile, we could admire a resplendent panorama of Lubnya village [Лубня] from the south (Pic.
 71-73).

 Lubnya [Лубня] features typical silent and rural landscape.
 Agriculture has been the main occupation for years.
-During the Soviet Union period in the village was running a collective brigade Illych [Ильич], which remnants are still visible (Pic.
+During the Soviet Union period, the village was running a collective brigade Illych [Ильич], which remnants are still visible (Pic.
 74, 75).
 In the highest development period, this collective farm was owed 262 hectares of agricultural land, where 45 hectares were arable grounds and another 78 hectares of grass for haymaking.
 All these areas were located around the village, i.e in the area, where today a red tourist trail crosses a young forest (Pic.
 31).
 A brigade was specialized in growing heifers.
-For high performance, 7 people from the village were awarded orders and medals from Soviet Union.
-After fall the Soviet Union this enterprise has been dissolved.
-Remnants of this time are massive unproductive farmlands around the village, especially on higher lands and a lot of field terraces, which from the distance looks like a green stair (Pic.
+For high performance, 7 people from the village were awarded orders and medals from the Soviet Union.
+After the fall of the Soviet Union, this enterprise has been dissolved.
+Remnants of this time are massive unproductive farmlands around the village, especially on higher lands and a lot of field terraces, which from the distance look like a green stair (Pic.
 76).
-They did the best to make these plots of land as much profitable as possible.
+They did their best to make these plots of land as much profit as possible.

 Nowadays agriculture is rather confined to private necessities instead of massive deals.
-In Lubnya was running also a sawmill, however, due to lack of demand was also closed.
+Lubnya was running also a sawmill, however, due to a lack of demand was also closed.

 When we left the red trail, it still was some time to spend.
 We decided to enter the shop for a while.
 As I said previously this is the min place in the village.
 This is a wide building, which holds both a shop and a restaurant.
 The shop is very small, but you can find there all 🙂